Expanding health care access for Albertans

 • Dual practice

-As part of Bill 29, legislation is being amended to ensure that its terminology aligns with unproclaimed dual practice-related amendments to the Alberta Health Care Initiative Act that were also included in Bill 11.
+As part of the Health Statutes Amendment Act, legislation is amended to ensure its terminology aligns with unproclaimed dual practice-related amendments to the Alberta Health Care Insurance Act also included in Bill 11.

-The proposed amendment specifies that physicians in this section only applies to “participating physicians” and “flexibly participating physicians” when they are participating in the plan as defined in the Alberta Health Care Initiative Act.
+The amendment specifies this section only applies to 'participating physicians' and 'flexibly participating physicians' when they are participating in the plan as defined in the Alberta Health Care Insurance Act.

 Regulations and additional information will be released later this year.